A quick, healthy, fun and delicious way to get your veggies in without really thinking about it.

 My family is a big fan of this Zucchini spaghetti recipe.
 They like the sauce which I posted a few days ago and which the zucchini noodles actually take a backseat to; in all honesty the noodles by themselves are bland, so flavor-wise will generally be a backseat player.
 I like the ease and versatility given that on a nightly basis I’m cooking for a vegan, pescatarian, and omnivore.
 This dish satisfies all easily as it works fine meatless or pairs well with grill fish or meat.
 Even better it takes less than 20 minutes to get this plated on any given night and also travels well making it a work lunch option.

 I spiralized zucchini to make use of the big batch of collard greens salsa verde had on hand.
+A good pesto would work well also.
 I figured if I made enough of the sauce, then I had a great excuse to come up with simple, cool ways to enjoy such a ridiculously good green ass liquid collards mix.
 Stay tuned for additional recipes later, but for now try the zucchini spaghetti of zoodles as they are commonly called.

 What is zucchini spaghetti?